swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 RUN [ -d ./Resources ] && { chmod -R a-w ./Resources; } || true
 ```

-Make sure you substitute `App` in the Dockerfile below if you've changed your main executable's name from the default `App` to something else.
+Make sure you substitute `App` in the Dockerfile above if you've changed your main executable's name from the default `App` to something else.

 You're no longer building your app in the Dockerfile.
 You copy the whole repository to the Dockerfile like before but unlike before you expect the repository to already contain the build artifacts and the executable.